Officers will Learn the Following:

 In addition to the training, each attendee will receive their Autism Certificate.

 The International Board of Credentialing and Continuing Education Standards (IBCCES) was established in 2001 to meet the training and credentialing needs of professionals who work with individuals with special needs.
-IBCCES has since expanded into over 42 different countries with training centers in the United States and Singapore and members all across the globe.
+IBCCES has since expanded into 70 different countries with training centers in the United States and Singapore and members all across the globe.
 Our Certified Autism Specialist, Board Certified Cognitive Specialist, Certified Autism Travel Professional and Certified Autism Center credentials were established with the highest standards in the industry.
 As a result, our programs have become the benchmark for those who work with cognitive disorders around the globe.
 In addition, IBCCES created and hosts the annual International Symposium on Cognitive Research & Disorders.
 This global event brings together top neurologists, education leaders and healthcare experts with a focus on research, innovation and collaboration.
 For information about training and certification, visit ibcces.org.